Search

 A diagram of the smart contract architecture

-Bridger gateway that can swap assets to ‘L2 final assets’ before bridging them to the L2.
+Bridger gateway that can swap assets to ‘L2 final assets’ defined by the admin before bridging them to the L2.
+It does not have a function to bridge via the canonical bridge and uses the external socket bridge by default.
 This contract can store any token.

 ValidatorUtils 0x2b0E…66aF